 h.
 Completing accurate and timely documentation of donor-related activities in computerized confidential donor record, forms and case folders according to established policies and procedures.

 - Ensures strong collaboration with the recovery and hospital services departments to ensure the maximization of organ and tissue donation opportunities.
 When not immediately needed for families during donor cases, will assist HSLs, IHCs and/or PTCs with tasks as directed.

 - Works closely with hospital and recovery services to ensure a cohesive approach to hospital interactions.

 - Collaborates with the HSL or IHC in the after action review process after each donor case or family decline to gather information for continuous improvement on the donor process.

 - Plays an active role in supporting continuous improvement within the team and organization.

 - May perform other duties as required.

-- Previous counseling, social work or bereavement support experience is preferred.
+- Minimum of 2 years of counseling, social work or bereavement support

 Skills & Abilities

 - Must be able to work outside regular business hours.